 Ferrari played leadership role in establishing Trento as a DOC (Denominazione di Origine Controllata—a quality assurance designation); Trento DOC only applies to sparkling wine.
 Non-sparkling wine DOC’s are Trentino and Alto Adige.
 Ferrari spearheaded the planting of chardonnay in this mountain region and the Lunellis continued that emphasis.
 The Trento DOC now boasts of having the largest planting of chardonnay in Italy.

 Ferrari Brut Rosé Trento NV is silky, clean, fresh, crisp, refreshing, with excellent food-friendly acidity.
 Charming, elegant, well balanced.
-Somewhat reserved easy drinker, will not compete for attention, making it ideal for aperitif or pared with appetizers or finger foods.
+Somewhat reserved easy drinker, will not compete for attention, making it ideal for aperitif or paired with appetizers or finger foods.
 Delicious alternative to more expensive French Champagne.
 With its excellent acidity, will pair with a raft of lighter food—seafood, pork, poultry, salads, fruit plates, vegan fare. $33-38